Looking to build your career in golf? Become a PGA Professional.

 Fax: (212) 739-6100

-10. An individual must be either a U.S. Citizen or resident alien to be elected to PGA Membership.
+10. An individual must be either a U.S. Citizen, resident alien or temporary resident alien to be elected to PGA Membership.

 11. A total of 36 work experience credits must be earned in addition to fulfilling the PGA PGM Program.
 (One credit per month while eligibly employed full time.)
 12 credits are awarded for a four year college degree and six credits for a two year college degree.